COVID-19 COLORADO TRAVEL ALERT - NOVEMBER 2020

 Durango/La Plata County Business Updates

-- Durango Welcome Center is now open with an amended schedule and social distancing measures.
-Open 7 days a week from 9am - 5pm.
+- Durango Welcome Center - open 7 days a week from 9am - 5pm.

-- Durango Community Recreation Center - re-opens June 29 with limited hours and services.
+- Durango Community Recreation Center - open with limited hours and services.

-- Durango & Silverton Narrow Gauge Railroad open daily offering modified services, limiting guest capacity as well as implementing enhanced safety procedures.
+- Durango & Silverton Narrow Gauge Railroad - offering modified services, limiting guest capacity as well as implementing enhanced safety procedures.

-- Mesa Verde is open for self-guided tours only.
+- Mesa Verde - roads and hiking open for self-guided tours only.
 All ranger-led tours are cancelled at this time.

-- San Juan County and Silverton, CO is re-opening to visitors with limited dining and other services.
+- San Juan County and Silverton, CO is open to visitors with limited dining and other services.

 - Dine-in services at restaurants at 50% capacity and with social distancing measures in place.
 Restaurants continue to offer take-out and delivery.